 Contributions to a Roth IRA aren’t deductible, so you don’t report the contributions on your tax return.
 However, qualified distributions or distributions that are a return of contributions aren’t subject to tax.

-To be a Roth IRA, the account or annuity must be designated as a Roth IRA when it’s set up.
+To be a Roth IRA, you must designate the account or annuity as such when you set it up.
 The IRS has software you can use to determine if your distribution from a Roth IRA or designated Roth account is taxable.

 Before beginning, you will need to determine whether you have a cost basis to recover.
 Your basis is the amount of contributions in your Roth IRAs.
 You must also know the year the Roth IRA was first established.